-Analyses also show that the average annual temperatures from 1998 to 2017 increased by 0.5 - 1.5°C (in some parts up to 2°C, compared to the values for the period 1961 - 1990.
+Analyses for the territory of Serbia3 also show that the average annual temperatures from 1998 to 2017 increased by 0.5 - 1.5 °C (in some parts up to 2°C, compared to the values for the period 1961 - 1990.
 A particularly pronounced warming trend is observed from 2008 to 2017.
 In the last decade, the number of summer days (highest daily temperature higher than 25 degrees) increased by 25 days, while the number of cold and frosty days decreased significantly, showing evolving trends in climate change.
 Climate change has also led to changes in seasonal rainfall redistribution and intensity.
-The number of days with extreme rainfall in recent years has more than doubled, compared to the average values of the mid-twentieth century.
-The disturbed rainfall regime causes an increasing risk of flooding during the spring and autumn months and an increasing risk of drought during the summer.
+The number of days with extreme rainfall in recent years has more than doubled, compared to the average values of the midtwentieth century.
+The disturbed rainfall regime causes an increased risk of flooding during the spring and autumn months and an increased risk of drought during the summer.

-If the increase in the concentration of greenhouse gases (GHG) in the atmosphere is not stopped, a further rise in temperature, frequent record-breaking temperatures, more frequent, longer and more intense heat waves, more frequent and more intense extreme precipitation and floods associated with them can be expected.
-Specifically, by the end of 21^{st} century in Serbia, we can expect an increase in the average annual temperature by 4.3° C, compared to the period from 1961 to 1990, and this change accompanied by changes in the precipitation regime can lead to:
+If the increase in the concentration of greenhouse gases (GHG) in the atmosphere is not stopped, a further rise in temperature, frequent record-breaking temperatures, more frequent, longer and more intense heatwaves, more frequent and more intense extreme precipitation and floods associated with them can be expected.
+Specifically, by the end of the 21st century in Serbia, we can expect an increase in the average annual temperature by 4.3°C, compared to the period from 1961 to 1990, and this change accompanied by changes in the precipitation regime can lead to:

-- Higher frequency and duration of heat waves and dry periods, - Higher risk of floods and loss of water resources, - Reductions in the availability and quality of drinking water, - Reductions in agricultural crop yields, - Higher energy consumption during the summer months, - Damage and destruction of infrastructure and disruption of production and provision of services, - Increased frequency of forest fires, - Loss of biodiversity, - Higher risks to human health.
+- Higher frequency and duration of heatwaves and dry periods, - Higher risk of floods and loss of water resources, - Reductions in the availability and quality of drinking water, - Reductions in agricultural crop yields, - Higher energy consumption during the summer months, - Damage and destruction of infrastructure and disruption of production and provision of services, - Increased frequency of forest fires, - Loss of biodiversity, - Higher risks to human health.

 These data and information indicate the importance of including aspects of climate change in strategic planning and investments.
-At the same time, in order to reduce the risk and losses that occur as a result of climate change, an efficient and transparent system of monitoring and reporting on climate change and its impacts, consequences and losses for the society and economy of Serbia is necessary.
+At the same time, in order to reduce the risk and losses that occur as a result of climate change, an efficient and transparent system of monitoring and reporting on climate change and its impacts, consequences, and losses for the society and economy of Serbia is necessary.

-Planning and reporting on adaptation is also a requirement of the Paris Agreement and, in particular, Decision 18/CMA.1 (Decision 18/CMA.1 on Modalities, Procedures and Guidelines (MPGs) for the transparency framework for action and support), as well as EU relevant legislation, primarily requirements of Regulation 2018/1999 and the European Climate Law (REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL establishing the framework for achieving climate neutrality and amending Regulation (EU) 2018/1999 - European Climate Law) published by the European Commission on 3 March 2020
+Planning and reporting on adaptation is also a requirement of the Paris Agreement and, in particular, Decision 18/CMA.1 (Decision 18/CMA.1 on Modalities, Procedures and Guidelines (MPGs) for the transparency framework for action and support), as well as EU relevant legislation, primarily requirements of Regulation 2018/1999 and the European